Metrics: defining and joining tables¶

 Cast the column types to match in upstream dbt models — UC does not cast for you. |

-If something is broken that this page does not cover, ping your DataHub contact with the metric ID and the error text — both are visible on the metric detail page.
+If something is broken that this page does not cover, ping your Datahub contact with the metric ID and the error text — both are visible on the metric detail page.